Neural Scaling Laws in Robotics: Acknowledgments

 \section{Acknowledgments}

-This project has greatly benefited from discussions, ideas, and inspiration provided by Jonathan Rosenfeld, Ana Trisovic, Emanuele Del Sozzo, Daniel Zhao, Gabriel Filipe, Alexander Fogelson, Hans Gundlach, Harry Lyu, Zachary Brown and Leonard Meinzinger.
-We are also thankful to Prof. Joachim Henkel for co-supervising this work.
+This project has greatly benefited from discussions, ideas, inspiration and feedback provided by Jonathan Rosenfeld, Ana Trisovic, Emanuele Del Sozzo, Daniel Zhao, Gabriel Filipe, Alexander Fogelson, Hans Gundlach, Harry Lyu, Zachary Brown, Leonard Meinzinger and Simon Bohnen.
+We are also thankful to Prof. Joachim Henkel for co-supervising an earlier version of this work.